hgb-bin-proteomics/CandidateVectorSearch/README.md

 ## Downloads

-Compiled DLLs for Windows 10/11 (x86, 64-bit) are available in the `dll` folder or in [Releases](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/releases).
+Compiled DLLs are available in the `dll` folder or in [Releases](https://github.com/hgb-bin-proteomics/CandidateVectorSearch/releases).

+We supply compiled executables and DLLs for:
+- Windows 10/11 (x86, 64-bit)
+- Ubuntu 22.04 (x86, 64-bit)
+- macOS 14.4 (arm, 64-bit)

 For other operating systems/architectures please compile the source code yourself!
+Exemplary compilation instructions for linux and macOS can be found here: [linux.md](linux.md) and [macos.md](macos.md).

 ## Limitations